The Ultimate Guide to Proofing Bread Dough

 If your bread doesn’t see enough proofing time, it won’t rise properly.
 You’ll wind up with a flat, dense doorstop rather than a lovely, fluffy loaf.

-On the flip side, if you overproof, your dough will wind up collapsing.
+On the flip side, bread can rise for too long.
+If you overproof, your dough will wind up collapsing.
 If you have a problem with overproofing, try letting the dough rise for a shorter period of time or at a cooler temperature.

-What should you do if your dough doesn’t rise properly?
+What should you do if your dough is underproofed?